Many people may not be aware that pinching an industrial hemp plant can result in charges not only relating to theft in some countries.

 Some see the crops and believe they’ve stumbled on to a marijuana bonanza – but industrial hemp and marijuana are quite different plants; not only in the way they look and are grown, but also their chemical makeup.
 Industrial hemp has very little of the psychoactive compound tetrahydrocannabinol (THC).
 In fact, you could smoke it until the cows came home and emerge from the experience without a buzz, but perhaps with a monster headache.

 Still, this doesn’t appear to deter some who don’t stop and question why all this “marijuana” they find is growing out in the open with comparatively little in the way of security.
-Other theft may be focused on extracting non-psychoactive cannabidiol (CBD), which some hemp strains can be high in.
+Other theft may be focused on extracting non-intoxicating cannabidiol (CBD), which some hemp strains can be high in.
 Some steal it just to show their friends.

 Even given the lack of THC, cultivating hemp is still tightly controlled in some countries, including Australia.
 There are potentially huge penalties for cultivating, manufacturing or even possessing plant material without a licence or in breach of one, aside from possessing finished hemp or hemp seed products.